Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-three.md

 Never mind the **[Technical Difficulties](https://www.github.com/Halle/TechnicalDifficulties)**, here's the **[Art Film](https://www.github.com/Halle/ArtFilm)**.
 Today we're going to do a bunch of different things:

-- Shift from a software camera which shows imagery from inside the extension, to a creative camera which alters a live camera feed,
+- Shift from a **software** camera which shows imagery from inside the extension, to a **creative** camera which alters a live camera feed,
-- Use that extremely fine new Continuity Camera Webcam as our video source,
+- Use that extremely fine new **Continuity Camera Webcam** as our video source,
-- Do some direct interaction from the configuration app to the camera extension using custom properties, and with all of that working,
+- Do some direct interaction from the configuration app to the camera extension using **custom properties**, and with all of that working,
-- Create realtime video effects for our creative camera using vImage Pixel Buffers, the new hotness for pixels + math from the Accelerate framework.
+- Create realtime video effects for our creative camera using **vImage Pixel Buffers**, the new hotness for pixels + math from the **Accelerate** framework.

 We have a lot to get through and the changes will be extensive.
-Where possible, I am going to try to work with entire classes that we can take brief tours through as we add them, but there will be a few line-by-line changes as we implement them.
+Where possible, I am going to try to work with entire classes, but there will be a few line-by-line changes as we implement them.
 I am going to leave our work just in the four major files we've been using so far so that this doesn't become a tutorial about adding files to the correct target and which file to switch to, but please feel absolutely free to put each class or struct in its own file afterwards when you want to experiment further; I definitely would separate this into more files in my own ongoing project.

 Throughout this process, you can always refer to the [completed sample app for this blog post at Github](http://github.com/Halle/ArtFilm).